BlueByteSystemsInc/PDMShell/src/ADDTOVAULT.md

 ﻿---
-description: The ADDTOVAULT command is used to add files or directories to the PDM vault.
-It supports adding from a single file, folder, or CSV mapping map, and includes options such as batch processing, ignoring existing files, updating references, recursion, and exporting results to CSV.
+description: Adds one or more files from disk to the SOLIDWORKS PDM vault.
 title: ADDTOVAULT Command Documentation | PDMShell | SOLIDWORKS PDM
 ---

 # ADDTOVAULT Command Documentation

 ## DESCRIPTION:
-The `addtovault` command is used to add files and/or directories to the SOLIDWORKS PDM vault.
-It supports multiple input methods including direct file paths, folders, and CSV mapping maps.
+The `addtovault` command adds one or more files from disk to the SOLIDWORKS PDM vault.
+It supports single files, folders, and CSV mapping files.
 Additional options allow batch processing, filtering, ignoring existing files, updating references, and exporting results.

 > [!NOTE]
 > It is highly recommended that you run PDMShell as **Administrator** before using this command.